 The Love Family

-My parents Dwayne and Jackie Love lived in Pleasant Hill, Oregon and had previously adopted a sibling group and an older child from Korea.
-My mother had seen my picture in Holt International magazine, called up my dad while he was working as a truck driver and said that she had found their next son.
+My parents, Dwayne and Jackie Love, lived in Pleasant Hill, Oregon and had previously adopted a sibling group and an older child from Korea.
+My mother had seen my picture in the Holt International magazine, called up my dad while he was working as a truck driver, and said that she had found their next son.
 She called Holt International and inquired about me.
 Apparently I was in hot demand, because another family was in the process of adopting me at the time.
-Fortunately, the other family decided not to go through with the adoption, and after a couple of weeks, my mother got a phone call asking her if they were still interested in me.
+Fortunately, the other family decided not to go through with the adoption, and after a couple of weeks, my mother got a phone call asking if they were still interested in me.

-As I look at the landscape of international adoption and observe how it’s shifting toward special needs adoption, it’s my desire to be a voice for those adoptees, and to share my experience with them.
+As I look at the landscape of international adoption and observe how it has shifted toward special needs adoption, it’s my desire to be a voice for those adoptees, and to share my experience with them.
 I am never going to be shy or ashamed about the labels I am given.
 I am a Korean Adoptee.
 I am disabled, and I am a special needs adoptee.
-But, even with these labels, I am not any less of an American, or any less of a member of society.
 All of those labels define who I am as a person as much as my last name defines me as a member of the Love family.
 But I am not going to let those labels pigeonhole me or allow me to make excuses for what I can or cannot do.
 I know that through these labels, I have been given a voice, a platform to speak about my special situation.